MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

     //The name of the institution to create subgraph for.
 The full graph is used by default.
     DECLARE EXTERNAL @Param_UseSubgraphForInstitution string = "microsoft"; // Example: "microsoft"

-    // USQL string values have a maximum length of 2^17, which unfortunately this means we need to limit the number of authors for a paper as they
+    // U-SQL string values have a maximum length of 2^17, which unfortunately this means we need to limit the number of authors for a paper as they
-    // are concatenated together into a single JSON array represented by a USQL string.
+    // are concatenated together into a single JSON array represented by a U-SQL string.
     //
     // We can somewhat get around this by splitting JSON arrays across multiple columns and having those columns be joined during
     // the final JSON output by a tab delimited (which JSON ignores), however we need each different entity JSON table to have a fixed number